ironhack-datalabs/data-ber-10-19/module-3_projects/final-project/README.md

 ### Phase 2

-On the second day of your project, you will start with the clean data set you stored in your database on the previous day.
-You will explore, analyze, and visualize the data using Python and Tableau, applying the variety of techniques you learned throughout the program.
+On the second day of your project, you will start with preparing your data.
+You will explore, analyze, and visualize the data using Python or Tableau, applying the variety of techniques you learned throughout the program.

-* In your Jupyter Notebook, read the clean data from your MySQL database.
-* Using Pandas, generate summaries of the data and calculate descriptive statistics.
-* Practice generating a few basic charts and graphs using `matplotlib` or `seaborn` as well.
-* Export your clean data set to a CSV file.
-* Open Tableau Public and load the CSV file.
-* Explore the data in Tableau and look for interesting insights.
-* Put together an annotated Tableau Story communicating the insights you have discovered.
+Make sure to categorize your notebooks in logical groups.
+Make it a habit to add comments in code cells or markdown cells so that you always remember what you have done.
+Invest time in staying organized, your future self will thank you later.
+Summarize your findings and don't be scared to discard things that don't help you in moving forward.

 ### Phase 3

+In this phase, you should be finalizing the first iteration of your project.
+Ideally, this is still within the first week so that you have enough time to re-iterate, improve, dig deeper and prepare your final presentation.

-On the third day of your project, you will be using the analysis you performed and the insights you discovered the previous day to help frame your machine learning problem, select and engineer appropriate features, train your models, and evaluate performance.
+You will be using the analysis you performed and the insights you discovered in the previous day to help frame your machine learning problem, select and engineer appropriate features, train your models, and evaluate performance.

 * If you are planning on doing supervised machine learning, identify the target variable you would like to train a model to predict.
 Also determine whether you will be doing regression (target variable is continuous) or classification (target variable is discrete).
 * Perform feature selection/engineering to arrive at the features you feel best represent the problem you are trying to solve.
 During this stage, you may need to normalize or scale your variables.